-Oueensland Certificate of Education system
+Queensland Certificate of Education system

-The first full cycle of assessment in the Queensland Certificate of Education (QCE) system was completed with the certification of the Year 12 cohort in December
+Another cycle of the Queensland Certificate of Education (QCE) system was completed with the certification of the Year 12 cohort in December 2022.

-During 2021-22, the QCAA:
+During 2022-23, the QCAA:

 - implemented the processes of endorsement and confirmation that ensure the quality and comparability of three summative internal assessments - developed and marked subject-based external assessments - developed common internal assessments for Essential English and Essential Mathematics - continued to develop syllabus and assessment resources and offer professional learning opportunities for teachers and curriculum leaders.